Youth Development Manager

 Candidate requirements

-• Available to work on-site at one of these Alpha campus locations: Denver, CO; Atlanta, GA; Oklahoma City, OK; Tulsa, OK; Keller (Fort Worth), TX; The Woodlands (Houston), TX; Park City (Salt Lake City), UT; or Toronto, Canada (relocation support available)
+• Available to work on-site at one of the following locations: Atlanta, GA; Oklahoma City, OK; Tulsa, OK; Austin, TX; Keller (Fort Worth), TX; The Woodlands (Houston), TX; Park City (Salt Lake City), UT; or Toronto, Canada (relocation assistance available)

 • Bachelor's degree in Education, Psychology, Business, or related discipline

-• 5+ years of professional experience in education, learning and development, coaching, youth leadership, or comparable domain
+• Minimum 5 years of experience in education, learning and development, coaching, youth leadership, or equivalent field

-• Demonstrated history of managing a team of 5 or more adults, including experience with hiring and performance-based termination decisions
+• Demonstrated history of managing a team of 5+ adults, including responsibility for hiring and performance-based termination decisions

 • Hands-on experience working with children ages 5-14 in educational or developmental contexts